AndroidGears/Specs/README.md

-Specs
+Specs Repository for AndroidGears
 =====

-Specs repository for AndroidGears edit 3
-42 libs as of tiday
+42 libraries as of today